Sacramento Mesothelioma Lawyer

-Mesothelioma is a rare form of cancer, in which malignant or cancerous cells are found in the Mesothelium.
-The Mesothelium is a protective sac that covers most of the body’s internal organs – and that is where the cancer attacks.
-If you have been diagnosed with mesothelioma, and believe that mesothelioma was caused as a result of exposure to asbestos and that you have a claim for damages, please contact me today.What Is Asbestos?
+Mesothelioma is a rare form of cancer in which malignant or cancerous cells are found in the Mesothelium.
+The Mesothelium is a protective sac that covers most of the body's internal organs – and that is where cancer attacks.
+Unfortunately, far too many companies put their bottom line above consumer safety and employee health and have ignored warning signs.
+This has endangered many Americans' lives with dangerous asbestos exposure.

-Asbestos is a collection of naturally occurring fibers that are found in rocks and minerals.
-In the past, asbestos was heavily used in a variety of industries, primarily building and construction, because of its insulative and heat-resistant properties.
-While the use of asbestos is prohibited today, it was often used - and can still be found - in wall and attic insulation, shingles, roofing tiles, paint, fabrics, clutches, brakes, pipes, boilers, oil and coal furnaces, and walls and floors surrounding wood burning stoves, according to the Environmental Protection Agency.
-In many cases, asbestos continues to exist in old buildings and materials, and may pose a risk of exposure and related disease in the event that it is disturbed.
+Asbestos is a collection of naturally occurring fibers found in rocks and minerals.
+In the past, asbestos was heavily used in various industries, primarily building and construction, because of its insulative and heat-resistant properties.
+While the use of asbestos is prohibited today, it was often used - and can still be found - in wall and attic insulation, shingles, roofing tiles, paint, fabrics, clutches, brakes, pipes, boilers, oil and coal furnaces, and walls and floors surrounding wood-burning stoves, according to the Environmental Protection Agency.
+In many cases, asbestos continues in old buildings and materials and may pose a risk of exposure and related disease if disturbed.

-Asbestos products were used extensively in the 20th century in a wide variety of applications.
-Most of these products were directly responsible for a person’s exposure to asbestos.
-Both the individual who manufactured the products as well as those who used them at commercial and industrial jobsites including refineries, power plants, ship yards, steel plants and more are responsible for causing mesothelioma.
+Asbestos products were used extensively in the 20th century in various applications, and most of these products were directly responsible for a person's exposure to asbestos.
+Both the individual who manufactured the products and those who used them at commercial and industrial job sites, including refineries, power plants, shipyards, steel plants, and more, are responsible for causing mesothelioma.

-The diagnosis of mesothelioma, in all cases, must be established by a biopsy of affected or suspicious tissues, and by a definitive microscopic examination by a trained pathologist.
-The biopsy will require an invasive procedure such as thoracosopy and pleural biopsy, or laparotomy or laproscopy.
+In all asbestos exposure cases, mesothelioma diagnosis must be established by a biopsy of affected or suspicious tissues and by a definitive microscopic examination by a trained pathologist.
+The biopsy will require an invasive procedure such as thoracoscopy, pleural biopsy, or laparotomy or laparoscopy.

-Malignant mesothelioma is a deadly form of cancer that is found in the mesothelium, which as referenced above is the layer of tissue that surrounds and covers the internal organs, and which is directly related to asbestos exposure.
-While the most common type of mesothelioma is pleural mesothelioma, which means that it is in the tissues surrounding the lungs, peritoneal mesothelioma - when the affected tissue covers the abdomen - is also possible.
+Malignant mesothelioma is a deadly form of cancer found in the mesothelium.
+As referenced above, the layer of tissue that surrounds and covers the internal organs is directly related to asbestos exposure.
+While the most common type of mesothelioma is pleural mesothelioma, which is in the tissues surrounding the lungs, peritoneal mesothelioma - when the affected tissue covers the abdomen - is also possible.

 Malignant mesothelioma, as stated above, is a deadly form of cancer.
 Complications from the disease include pain in the chest, trouble breathing, aches and pains throughout the body, and fluid in the chest.
-A person who is diagnosed with mesothelioma will likely undergo intensive medical treatment, which in itself can be painful.
-The Mayo Clinic states that these medical treatments include surgeries to decrease fluid in the chest and remove cancerous tissues, as well as surgeries to remove a lung that is affected by the cancer, chemotherapy, and radiation treatment.
+A person diagnosed with mesothelioma will likely undergo intensive medical treatment, which can be painful.
+The Mayo Clinic states that these medical treatments include surgeries to decrease fluid in the chest and remove cancerous tissues and surgeries to remove a lung that is affected by cancer, chemotherapy, and radiation treatment.

-Sadly, even with aggressive treatment, malignant mesothelioma is not curable in the majority of cases.Who Is Most at Risk?
+Sadly, even with aggressive treatment, malignant mesothelioma is not curable in most asbestos-exposure cases.Who Is Most at Risk for Mesothelioma?

-Because asbestos is a collection of fibers that are found in a variety of materials (listed above) that are present in homes, schools, offices, and places of work across the country, nearly anyone has the potential to be exposed to the fibers over the course of their lifetime.
+Because asbestos is a collection of fibers found in various materials (listed above) present in homes, schools, offices, and places of work across the country, nearly anyone has the potential to be exposed to the fibers throughout their lifetime.
 However, those who experience prolonged exposure are the most at risk of developing mesothelioma or another asbestos-related disease.

-Asbestos particles are distributed into the air, and then inhaled into the lungs, when they are disturbed.
-For example, demolition work of materials that contain asbestos can release the fibers into the air.
+Asbestos particles are distributed into the air and inhaled into the lungs when disturbed.
+For example, demolishing materials containing asbestos can release the fibers into the air.
 If someone lives in a home that contains asbestos, their exposure to the fibers will likely be minimal unless the fibers are disturbed, such as during a home improvement project.

 Those who are most at risk of asbestos exposure, and therefore most at risk for the development of mesothelioma, are those who have been directly exposed to asbestos in their place of work.
 This includes mechanics, boilermakers, electricians, construction workers, demolitionists, machinists, laborers, manufacturers/factory workers, pipe workers, and sheet metal workers.
 This list is not inclusive.